grantseltzer/blog/content/blog/vmlinux-header.md

 ![vmlinux](/libbpf/vmlinux.png)

 Since the vmlinux.h file is generated from your installed kernel, your bpf program could break if you try to run it on another machine without recompiling if it’s running a different kernel version.
 This is because, from version to version, definitions of internal structs change within the linux source code.

-However, by using libbpf, it enables something called "CO:RE" or "Compile once, run everywhere".
+However, by using libbpf, you can enable something called "CO:RE" or "Compile once, run everywhere".
 There are macros defined in libbpf (such as `BPF_CORE_READ`) that will analyze what fields you're trying to access in the types that are defined in your `vmlinux.h`.
 If the field you want to access has been moved within the struct definition that the running kernel uses, the macro/helpers will find it for you.
 Therefore, it doesn't matter if you compile your bpf program with the `vmlinux.h` file you generated from your own kernel and then ran on a different one.

+It also feels important to point out that macros defined in Linux will not be defined in DWARF/BTF, and therefore not be part of the generated vmlinux.h file.

-Refer to Andrii Nakryiko's blog post [here](https://nakryiko.com/posts/bpf-portability-and-co-re/) on the subject.
+Refer to Andrii Nakryiko's blog post [here](https://nakryiko.com/posts/bpf-portability-and-co-re/) on the subject of BPF + CO:RE.